 Hiking to Hannegan Pass

-On the first day I made an early start, hoping to make it through the brushy Ruth Creek Valley before the black flies awoke.
+On the first day, I made an early start, hoping to make it through the brushy Ruth Creek Valley before the black flies awoke.
 It’s about five miles and 2000′ up to Hannegan Pass, along a very scenic trail that sees very heavy foot traffic.
 I’ve been up this trail to the pass nearly a dozen times and never get tired of the open views of rugged Nooksack Ridge.
 About halfway up you begin to see snowcapped Ruth Mountain guarding the head of the valley.
-Ruth Mountain itself is a popular destination for hikers climbers, and skiers in early season.
+Ruth Mountain itself is a popular destination for hikers climbers and skiers in the early season.
 Although I’m not much of a mountaineer I managed to hike up the glacier to the summit several years back.
-From the top you get an incredible view of Mount Shuksan and it’s glaciers spilling into Nooksack Cirque.
+From the top, you get an incredible view of Mount Shuksan and its glaciers spilling into Nooksack Cirque.
 Truly awe-inspiring!

 Entering the park #61415 Purchase